 - (2) For the purposes of subregulation (1)(a), the person must ensure that the health monitoring of the worker commences before the worker carries out licensed asbestos removal work. - (3) The person must ensure that the worker is informed of any health monitoring requirements before the worker carries out any work that may expose the worker to asbestos.

-436 Duty to ensure that appropriate health monitoring is provided unless another type of health monitoring is recommended by a registered medical practitioner.
+436 Duty to ensure that appropriate health monitoring is provided

 A person conducting a business or undertaking must ensure that the health monitoring of a worker referred to in regulation 435 includes: